aktos-io/aecad/README.md

   - Create new components easily
   - Component based design: You will use your existing components to create sub-circuits
     - Dependency tracking for sub-components
+  - Design rules
-  - Component based DRC (design rule checking): A component make you warn if you connect a pin to any wrong ping (for example, a warning will be thrown if you connect `VDD` to `GND`.
+    - Component based DRC (design rule checking): A component will be able to make you warn if you connect a pin to any wrong ping (for example, a warning will be thrown if you connect `VDD` to `GND`.
+    - PCB Design rule definitions: You are not always allowed to place your components onto the PCB freely in real-world applications.
+For example the manufacturer of an MCU requires you to place parasitic capacitors as close as possible to the MCU pins.
+Moreover, they require some specific capacitors to be placed close to some specific pins.
+This should (and will) be possible at the definition (schematic/sub-circuit) step.

   - Human readable Netlist syntax: Any schematic can be read in text mode and can be edited by hand, with a text editor.
   - Topological versioning: Schematic file might be changed (added/removed/moved something) but topology might stay intact.
 This topological version is important, schematic file version is not.
 So schematic editor will provide this version for printing onto the PCB.
   - Virtual layers: Grouping some drawings at the same physical layer
   - Printable schematics:
     - Cross references (like in EPlan)
     - Separate footprint annotation table which is open for editing by hand.
-    - PCB Design rule definitions: You are not allowed to place your components onto the PCB freely, for example manufacturer requires you to place parasitic capacitors as close as possible to the MCU pins.
-This should (and will) be possible at the definition (schematic) step.

 ### PCB editor
   - A complete graphics editor (including align tool, rulers, etc.)